Pedialyte for Babies and Breastfeeding

 Do Babies who are Breastfed need Pedialyte when Ill?

-The greatest concern during an infection is dehydration, especially in babies.
+The most significant concern during an infection is dehydration, especially in babies.
 Vomiting and diarrhea will cause fluid loss.
 These fluids need to be replaced.

 Water on its own cannot replace the electrolytes that your baby needs.
-Babies who are formula fed are often taken off of their dairy formulas, which cause intestinal irritation and are given Pedialyte instead; this is usually done for a period of 24 hours.
-Fortunately this method of dealing with dehydration is not applicable to breastfed babies.
+Babies who are formula fed are often taken off of their dairy formulas, which cause intestinal irritation and are given Pedialyte instead; this is usually done for 24 hours.
+Fortunately, this method of dealing with dehydration is not applicable to breastfed babies.

 Why?
-Breastmilk is completely different to any dairy or soy based formula, containing no large protein molecules and is easily digested.
+Breastmilk is entirely different from any dairy or soy-based formula, containing no large protein molecules and is easily digested.
 It is so easily digested, that some of it is absorbed before your baby has a chance to vomit or poop.
 Breastmilk contains all the electrolytes and concentrated nutrients that your baby needs.
 Pedialyte has no nutritional value.

 Let's also not forget that breastmilk contains antibodies that fight off any viruses!
 Pedialyte has no antibodies.

 Babies who get intestinal viruses should continue to nurse.
 Not just continue, but should nurse more often and especially throughout the night.
 Short, frequent feeds are recommended.
 No temporary weaning is necessary.
 Your baby gets to stay at the breast and enjoy the comfort that he/she knows.
 There is no better way to comfort your baby.

 Another good reason to continue breastfeeding; your baby would likely take in more fluids via breastmilk than any other form of feeding via the mouth.

 If oral rehydration therapy is needed during an infection (usually due to a low milk supply), breastfeeding should continue.
 Something to keep in mind though is that some flavors of Pedialyte may contain artificial sweeteners and flavors, which you might choose to avoid.